Skip To Main Content

 This scholarship, also in honor of Chelsea Detrick, provides one student with a $1000 scholarship, renewable for up to 4 years.
 Recipients of this scholarship embody many of the qualities of Chelsea: conscientious, hard-working, motivated, intelligent, and admired by WGHS teachers for their attitudes and personalities.

-Chelsea Detrick Memorial Scholarship Recipients, 2024
+2025 Chelsea Detrick Memorial Scholarship Recipient

 Previous Chelsea Detrick Memorial Scholarship Recipients